jwillman/closest-hsl-bike-station-status/README.md

 # closest-hsl-bike-station-status

-Shows how many free HSL bikes are available in certain stations.
+Shows how many HSL bikes are available at the nearest stations.